ddev/ddev/docs/content/developers/building-contributing.md

 # Building, Testing, and Contributing

-## Testing Latest Commits
+## Testing Latest Commits on HEAD

+You have many options for getting and using the latest committed HEAD version of DDEV:

+* **Download** the latest artifacts from the master branch from [link](https://nightly.link/drud/ddev/workflows/master-build/master).
+This version is signed and notarized, built by the CI system.
+Get the one you need and place it in your `$PATH`.
-You can download the latest artifacts from the master branch from [link](https://nightly.link/drud/ddev/workflows/master-build/master).
-On macOS and Linux, you can `brew unlink ddev && brew install drud/ddev/ddev --HEAD --fetch-HEAD` to get the latest commit of DDEV, even if it’s unreleased.
+* **Homebrew install HEAD**: On macOS and Linux, you can `brew unlink ddev && brew install drud/ddev/ddev --HEAD --fetch-HEAD` to get the latest commit of DDEV, even if it’s unreleased.
+Since you're building this on your own computer, it's not signed or notarized, and you'll get a notification that instrumentation doesn't work, which is fine.
 If you’re using Linux/WSL2, you’ll likely need to install build-essential with the following command: `sudo apt install -y build-essential`.

-To download the latest version, you can visit the [master-build](https://github.com/drud/ddev/actions/workflows/master-build.yml) workflow and choose the latest item (or the one that matches a commit you want to test).
-The artifacts for each OS are at the bottom of the page.
+* **Build manually**: If you have normal build tools like `make` and `go` installed, you can just check out the code and `make`.

-Alternately, you can see the latest build in action by visiting DDEV on [Gitpod](https://gitpod.io/#https://github.com/drud/ddev).
+* **Gitpod** You can use the latest build by visiting DDEV on [Gitpod](https://gitpod.io/#https://github.com/drud/ddev).

 ## Testing a PR